How to Get a Funeral Director License in Colorado

 How Colorado Compares

-Colorado requires 0 hours of pre-license education for funeral directors.
+Colorado does not require any pre-license education hours.
 The average total cost in Colorado is around $500, compared to the national average of $22,750.
 Colorado's 0-year renewal cycle is shorter than the national average of 1.6 years.

 How Much Does a Funeral Director License Cost in Colorado?